picklegeek/Notes_S4/PDD/Structural_Constraints.markdown

--<b>Cardinality Ratio</b> Maximum number of relationship than an entity can participate in.
+**Cardinality Ratio** Maximum number of relationship than an entity can participate in.

-- <b>Participation constraints </b> minimum of relationship instance that each entity can have.
+**Participation constraints** minimum of relationship instance that each entity can have.

-<b>Total Participation</b> Every entity should participate in the relationship.
+**Total Participation** Every entity should participate in the relationship.

-<b>Partial Participation</b> Every entity may/maynot participate in the relationship.
+**Partial Participation** Every entity may/may not participate in the relationship.

 ```